-There exists substantial evidence suggesting that improvements in women's control of resources translates into increased household investments in children's human capital (Duflo (2003), Duflo and Udry (2004), Doss (2013)).
+There exists substantial evidence suggesting that improvements in women's control of resources translates into increased household investments in children's human capital (Duflo (2003), Duflo and Udry (2004), Doss (2013), Armand et al. (2020)).
 This has been the premise under which policies aimed at breaking the intergenerational transmission of poverty by fostering investments in children's education and health increasingly target women as beneficiaries.
-While it has been well documented that gender-targeted policies tend to have a significant impact on observed household behavior, the extent to which these responses are driven by improvements in women's bargaining power within beneficiary households remains an open question.1 Since targeting benefits to particular household members may ultimately affect the way in which these resources will be used, evidence in this regard has potentially valuable implications on the optimal design of development policies.
+While it has been well documented that gender-targeted policies have a significant impact on observed household behavior, the extent to which these responses are driven by improvements in women's bargaining power within beneficiary households remains an open question.1 Since targeting benefits to particular household members may ultimately affect how these resources will be used, evidence in this regard has potentially valuable implications for the optimal design of development policies.

-This paper formally explores the link between gender-targeted benefits and women's decisionmaking power by providing an empirical application of a collective labor supply model with home production based on the framework presented in Blundell, Chiappori and Meghir (2005) to quantify the impact of Mexico's Oportunidades cash transfer program on mothers' Pareto weight in urban two-parent households.
-Despite the central role of the Pareto weight in fully summarizing the household's decision-making process, empirical applications of the model in which this primitive is identified and estimated remain relatively scarce, often relying on survey data containing individual-level time use and consumption information, and predominantly focused on developed countries.2 Importantly, none of these applications have assessed the implications of targeting benefits to specific individuals within the context of a policy experiment in a developing country.
-We address this gap by exploiting the exogenous variation of Oportunidades on household behavior within a structural approach to provide three main contributions.
+This paper formally explores the link between gender-targeted benefits and women's decision-making power by providing an empirical application of a collective labor supply model with home production based on the framework presented in Blundell, Chiappori and Meghir (2005) to quantify the impact of Mexico's Oportunidades cash transfer program on mothers' Pareto weight in urban two-parent households.2 Despite the central role of the Pareto weight in fully summarizing the household's decision-making process, empirical applications of the model in which this primitive is identified and estimated remain relatively scarce, often relying on survey data containing individual-level time use and consumption information and predominantly focused on developed countries.3 Importantly, none of these applications have assessed the implications of targeting benefits to specific individuals within the context of a policy experiment in a developing